FIWARE/tutorials.Big-Data-Flink/README.md

 For the purpose of this tutorial, we must be monitoring a system in which the context is periodically being updated.
 The dummy IoT Sensors can be used to do this.
-Open the device monitor page at `http://localhost:3000/device/monitor` and start a tractor moving.
+Open the device monitor page at `http://localhost:3000/device/monitor` and start a **Tractor** moving.
 This can be done by selecting an appropriate the command from the drop down list and pressing the `send` button.
 The stream of measurements coming from the devices can then be seen on the same page: